-This would indicate the deformation/rearrangement of the heliconical structure, i.e. reducing the wavenumber of the helix has occurred.
-The corresponding $f\sim q^2$ decreases by 10% and 20% relatively to the unperturbed case for electric fields of 0.1 V/μm and 0.2 V/μm, respectively.
+This would indicate the deformation/rearrangement of the heliconical structure, i.e., reduction in the wavenumber of the helix has occurred.
+The corresponding $f \sim q^2$ decreases by 10% and 20% relative to the unperturbed case for electric fields of 0.1 V/ $\mu$ m and 0.2 V/ $\mu$ m, respectively.
 Thus, it is quite clear that the field applied in the reported electro-optic experiment can significantly deform the heliconical structure.
 The corresponding value for the switching time can be estimated to increase more than two times with respect to the field-off helical structure.

-The lowest frequency relaxation process, m4, is observed in the frequency range 1 Hz - 10^2 Hz.
-This can be identified with a Goldstone mode, related to long-scale fluctuations of the azimuthal angle of the local director n, which does not change the coarse-grained director, N [Error!
-Bookmark not defined.,18,38].
-Such a long wavelength fluctuation mode should be analogous to those observed for the smectic-A phase, in particular the "slow", hydrodynamic layer compression-bending mode (or "undulation" mode).
+The lowest frequency relaxation process, m4, is observed in the frequency range 1 Hz $-10^2$ Hz.
+This can be identified with a Goldstone mode, related to long-scale fluctuations of the azimuthal angle of the local director n, which does not change the coarse-grained director, N. Such a long wavelength fluctuation mode should be analogous to those observed for the smectic-A phase, in particular, the "slow," hydrodynamic layer compression-bending mode (or "undulation" mode).
 This mode (m4) may have a few other possibilities that can be considered as an origin of the mode.
-At the low frequency range of the spectra the flexoelectric instability and electro-convection in planar nematic cell are possible.
+At the low frequency range of the spectra, the flexoelectric instability and electro-convection in the planar nematic cell are possible.
 This effect can be ruled up as it can only be observed above some threshold field and its contribution usually develops on increasing the field.
-The existence of the low frequency mode has been already reported in the nematic phase of bent shape molecules both by light scattering [65] and dielectric relaxation [66].
-Relative to straight cores, close packing of orientationally ordered bent-shape molecules would tend to favour smectic layering on short length scales.
-The surface area of the clusters (so-called smectic "cybotactic" clusters) would be significantly greater than for a single molecule, leading to larger rotational viscosities and correspondingly slower orientational fluctuations.
-Thus we are expected a continuous increase in mean cluster size on decreasing temperature or on increasing electric field, which are, however, not observed in the experiment.
-Another concept of the mode origin is based on a dynamic light scattering study [65] of a bent-core nematic phase.
-By exploiting the polarization selection rules of the scattering, it is possible to detected separate modes attributable to uniaxial director fluctuations and, in the lower part of the nematic phase, to fluctuations of the biaxial order parameter.
-The striking fact is that the relaxation rate of the director modes in the bent-core material is roughly two orders of magnitude lower than the corresponding rate observed in typical straight-core nematics This is quite similar concept as offered in present paper except we insist that fluctuation are due to long range azimuthal director fluctuation.
+The existence of the low frequency mode has been already reported in the nematic phase of bent shape molecules both by light scattering and dielectric relaxation.
+Relative to straight cores, close packing of orientationally ordered bent-shape molecules would tend to favor smectic layering on short length scales.
+The surface area of the clusters (so-called smectic "cybotactic" clusters) would be significantly greater than that for a single molecule, leading to larger rotational viscosities and correspondingly slower orientational fluctuations.
+Thus, we expected a continuous increase in the mean cluster size on decreasing temperature or on increasing the electric field, which is, however, not observed in the experiment.
+Another concept of the mode origin is based on a dynamic light scattering study of a bent-core nematic phase.
+By exploiting the polarization selection rules of the scattering, it is possible to detect separate modes attributable to uniaxial director fluctuations and, in the lower part of the nematic phase, to fluctuations of the biaxial order parameter.
+The striking fact is that the relaxation rate of the director modes in the bent-core material is roughly two orders of magnitude lower than the corresponding rate observed in typical straight-core nematics.
+This is a quite similar concept to that offered in the present paper except we insist that fluctuations are due to long range azimuthal director fluctuations.